HEdge Space

 This was a 2.5 hour workshop but could be expanded into a longer workshop, or series of workshops, depending on the context.

-The key reasons people listed in reflection sheets as to why they came back to this workshop were:
+The key reasons people came back to this workshop were an interest in

-Weaving our Intentions and Knowledges together, first date:
+Weaving our Intentions and Knowledges together: First date: SP in attendance

-SP brought her Red Rebel costume which they use for protests, and gardening books which represent their biodiversity and food producing garden practice.
+SP brought her costume that is used in Red Rebel performance protests and gardening books which represent their biodiversity and food producing garden practice.

 The Red Rebel Brigade are an international performance artivist troupe dedicated to ‘illuminating the global environmental crisis and supporting groups and organisations fighting to save humanity and all species from mass extinction’ (Red-Rebel-Brigade, 2022).
 The non-violent practice was devised for the Extinction Rebellion Spring uprising April 2019 in London by Doug Francisco and Justine Squire from Bristol’s Invisible Circus.